How to Sell Your Silver Coins (Not Recyled AI Info)

 All of the other options mentioned above will require more time and effort on the part of the seller to find a willing buyer.

 That’s the trade-off.
-When you sell your coins to a professional dealer, you’ll be paid a reasonable price in cash right on the spot.
+When you sell your coins to a professional dealer, you’ll be paid a reasonable price by check right on the spot.
 It bears repeating: All coin dealers maintain a two-way market.

 There's nothing wrong with asking a coin dealer for a quote or offer and walking away to find a better deal.
-You may find a collector willing to pay slightly more, but you’ll likely have to wait for weeks or months for such an encounter.
+You may find a collector willing to pay more.
+But you’ll likely have to wait for weeks or months for such an encounter.

 If you can't find a coin shop within driving distance, an online coin dealer may be a good option.
 Most of these businesses are primarily bullion dealers, but many also buy and sell numismatic coins.